elegant-scipy/elegant-scipy/markdown/ch7.markdown

 What a glorious image!
 Realise that this artifact was created before color photography existed!
-Notice God's pearly white robes, John's white beard, and the white pages of the book held by Prochorus, his scribe — all of which were missing from the MSE-based alignment.
+Notice God's pearly white robes, John's white beard, and the white pages of the book held by Prochorus, his scribe — all of which were missing from the MSE-based alignment, but nevertheless look clear.

 Notice also the realistic gold of the candlesticks in the foreground.